johnproodian/note-taker/README.md

 https://glacial-caverns-40336.herokuapp.com/

 ## (Recently Learned) Skills I Used
-* configuring an Express.js back end to serve static HTML files
+* Configuring an Express.js back end to serve static HTML files
-* configuring an Express.js back end to create an API to handle GET and POST requests
+* Configuring an Express.js back end to create an API to handle GET and POST requests
-* parsing parameters in server-side routes
+* Parsing parameters in server-side routes
-* submitting form data to a server
+* Submitting form data to a server
-* implementing separation of concerns for routing
+* Implementing separation of concerns for routing
-* deploying a server-side application to Heroku
+* Deploying a server-side application to Heroku